-- The term "club athlete" refers to any individual who is currently participating on a competitive sport club team at a four-year institution.
+- The term "Club athlete" refers to any individual who is currently on the roster of a Sport Club team at a four-year institution.

-- The term "professional" refers to any individual who is currently participating as a professional or semi-professional in a sport.
+- The term "Professional" refers to any individual who is currently on the roster of a professional or semi-professional team in a sport.

-- The "experienced" term only refers to an athlete in their like sport (e.g., ICA Basketball player is considered an "experienced" player for IM Basketball but not for IM Softball)
+- The "experienced" term only refers to an athlete in their like sport (e.g., Club Soccer player is considered an "experienced" player for IM Soccer but not for IM Basketball)

-Note: Once a participant appears on a current ICA or Club roster they becomes an experienced player for that like sport for the entire academic year (Fall, Winter, Spring)
+Note: Once a participant appears on a current ICA, Club or Pro roster they become an experienced player for that like sport for the entire academic year (Fall, Winter, Spring)

-- Teams that compete in the Elite, Competitive, or Grad Staff league will qualify at least the top 50% of teams to playoffs.
-Teams that compete in the Recreational league will only qualify the top 33% of teams to playoffs.
+- Teams that compete in the Premier, Competitive, or Grad Staff Faculty league will qualify at least the top 50% of teams to playoffs.

 - For all leagues (except Res Hall), the top overall teams in the league will qualify for playoffs pending they meet the following requirements (no longer guaranteed a playoff spot based on division standings):

-- Attend at least 3/5 regular season games (i.e. can only forfeit two games due to a no show or not having enough players at game time)
+- Attend at least 3/5 scheduled games (i.e. can only forfeit two games due to a no show or not having enough players at game time)